saleor/saleor/docs/architecture/gdpr.rst

 Cookies
 -------

-All cookies used by Saleor are functional, therefore there's no need to notify the users about them.
+All cookies used by Saleor are strictly necessary to move around the website and use its features, therefore there's no need to notify the users about them.

 Manual actions required